 The Mechanism in deserts.
-Both roots and microorganisms respire CO2.
-That CO2 and H2O (water) combine to form HCO3- and an H+ ion, acidifying the soil.
+Both roots and microorganisms respire CO2: then CO2 and H2O (water) combine to form HCO3- and an H+ ion, acidifying the soil.
 Upon encountering Ca2+ dissolved in soil water, HCO3- binds to the Ca to form CaCO3, a large fraction of which precipitates to form calcite (limestone, CaCO3), or upon layering, caliche.

-Using groundwater that is acquired from deep roots.
+Accessing groundwater acquired by deep roots of specialized desert plants.
 Roots can go down tens of meters to acquire water (Canadell et al. 1996, Jackson et al. 1999).
 At the interface of the water table, microbial activity may dramatically increase.
 Just above the water table, arbuscular mycorrhizae search for phosphorus and other nutrients, in part to sustain dinitrogen fixation (with high respiration rates) occurring in the groundwater (anaerobic) by associated bacteria that provides the nitrogen for these ecosystems (Virginia et al. 1986).
 Mycorrhizae increase respiration of CO2 (Knight et al. 1989) as well as sequestering organic C (Rillig et al. 1999).